kwinso/thm-writeups/README.md

 # THM Writeups

-Here will be all writeups for rooms that I've competed.
+A collection of undermouse's writeups for THM CTFs.

-## Here will be answers for tasks, be careful!
+> Here might me answers for some questions.
+But I'm trying to keep flags censored.

 # Scripts
 There's `cr.sh` to create sample notes and run nmap.